Dried shredded squid: Packaging

 The most common distribution method in today's Asian countries is the prepackaged format.
 The bags are usually sealed airtight to keep the squid chewy and tough.
 Depending on the company doing the packaging or preparation, each brand usually has its own ratio of MSG added.

-Unpackaged versions are much rarer than traditionally available in certain specialty shops, usually sold next to beef jerky.

 Cultural significance

 "Chewing gum of the Orientals" is the tagline for a Singaporean snack, Pon Pon, seasoned and prepared dried shredded squid.
 It was sold in the early 1960s in Singapore as Pon Pon, and later as Ken Ken, before the ban on chewing gum in Singapore in 1992.
 The concept stuck with Singaporeans.
 Many older Singaporeans grew up eating this cuttlefish snack before the advent of modern-day snacks such as chocolates and chips.
 Ken Ken Cuttlefish is still available in all the major supermarkets in Singapore.

-The Ken Ken prepared cuttlefish "Chewing gum of the Orientals" is one of the nostalgic snacks that older Singaporeans remember, like White Rabbit (candy) and haw flakes.
+The Ken Ken prepared cuttlefish "Chewing gum of the Orientals" is one of the nostalgic snacks that older Singaporeans remember, like White Rabbit and haw flakes.
 The snack was sold in mamak shops along the streets in Singapore.
 These were little provision stores that provided daily amenities and snacks to the community in olden Singapore.
 This was before the entrance of large chain supermarkets that caused rising competition towards the mamak shop's survival.
 Snacks like prepared cuttlefish that were popular amongst the older generation are slowly being phased out.
 The younger generation of Singaporeans is more westernised and less likely to form a taste for the traditional snack.
 The snack with its iconic green and white packaging was showcased in the Images of Singapore museum in Sentosa.